What is rainwater harvesting?

-Since San Diego County has little rainfall, and limited collection of that rainfall, most of its drinking water is brought by manmade aqueducts and pumps.
-Compounded with an affinity towards large green lawns and backyard swimming pools, our water needs are great and expensive.
-Water harvesting is the concept that we can provide a portion of our water needs through rainwater collection and greywater use at your home or business.
-The concept is becoming popular in Southern California as a way to irrigate landscaping and gardens.
+Since San Diego County has little rainfall and limited collection of that rainfall, most of its drinking water is delivered via aqueducts and pumps.
+Compounded with an affinity towards large green lawns and backyard swimming pools, our water needs are both enormous and expensive.
+Rainwater harvesting is the concept that we can provide a portion of our irrigation needs through rainwater collection (and usually storage).
+The use of greywater (the water that goes down our drains) for irrigation also can assist these needs.
+These concepts are becoming popular in Southern California as a way to irrigate landscaping and gardens.

 How to Harvest Water